Franco-Ontarians: Access to services

 Although French is an official language in Ontario's education system, legislature, and judiciary, the province as a whole is not officially bilingual and its other provincial services do not provide English/French bilingual service throughout the entirety of the province.
 However, the Ontario French Language Services Act requires all provincial ministries and agencies to provide French-language services within 26 designated municipalities and regions.

-An area is designated as a French service area if the francophone population is greater than 5,000 people or 10 percent of the community's total population.
+An area is designated as a French service area if the francophone population is greater than 5,000 people or 10 per cent of the community's total population.
 Due to the 5,000 population threshold, large cities that are actually overwhelmingly anglophone with only very small francophone populations proportional to the size of the city, such as Toronto and Mississauga, are nevertheless still subject to the Act.
 Francophones who live in non-designated areas can also receive French language services by directly contacting the Office of Francophone Affairs in Toronto, or in the nearest designated community.
 The most recent addition to the list of designated areas is the city of Markham.
 It was named in June 2015, and after the three-year implementation period provided for by the French Language Services Act, officially became a bilingual service centre in 2018.
 Enforcement of the French Language Services Act is conducted through the office of the provincial French Language Services Commissioner.

 Map of French service areas in Ontario.
 (Note: The map was last updated in 2010, before Markham was designated under the Act in 2015.
 As a result, York Region is not coloured light blue.)
 Dark blue indicates areas designated in their entirety; light blue indicates areas that include designated communities.

 The following census divisions (denoted in dark blue on the map) are designated areas in their entirety: